pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ### Accessing the Workspace

-The `manageiq-automate` role (see [manageiq-automate](../embedded_ansible_modules/chapter.md#manageiq_automate)) allows an Ansible playbook to interact with the workspace.
+The `manageiq-automate` role (see section [manageiq-automate](../embedded_ansible_modules/chapter.md#manageiq_automate)) allows an Ansible playbook to interact with the workspace.
 The role provides the following modules:

 *  object\_exists